jorisvddonk/feltyrion-godot/README.md

 - **[CMake](https://cmake.org/)** v3.22+
 - C++ Compiler with at least **C++17** support (any recent compiler)
 - (optional) **[ccache](https://ccache.dev/)** for faster rebuilds
-- (optional) **[clang-format](https://clang.llvm.org/docs/ClangFormat.html)** for linting and automatic code formatting (CI uses clang-format version 15)

-The GitHub actions (CI) are set up to include all of these tools.
-To see how to download them on your platform, take a look at the [workflow](.github/workflows/main.yml) file.

 ## Build